 Mutual funds typically make two types of taxable distributions that are reported separately on shareholders’ income tax returns.

 Second, long-term capital gains distributions occur when there are net gains from the sale of any underlying security that was held in the fund for more than a year.
-Aspiration will provide all of our clients with a tax form each year that will indicate your earnings from the Aspiration Flagship Fund.
+Aspiration will provide all of our clients with a tax form each year that will indicate your earnings from the fund.